 There’s nothing like seeing the smile on your kid’s face as they tear open their gifts on Christmas morning…or the frown on yours as you tidy up the mess and realize that they’ve already broken/lost/gotten bored of their gift before noon.
-This year, why not give the gift of incredible memories instead?
-Here, a list of our favorite experience gifts for kids that promise to make a lasting impression (without adding clutter to your living space).
+This year, why not give the gift of incredible memories instead with an experience gift?
+These are non-material gifts that provide a fun and memorable experience.
+Here, a list of our favorite experience gifts for kids of all ages, from toddlers to teens and featuring everything from concert tickets and RV road trips to at-home virtual voice lessons and crafting subscription boxes.
+Read on and you’re sure to find a gift that makes a lasting impression (without adding clutter to your living space).

 42 Experience Gifts for Kids That Are Way Better Than Another Toy

 Give the gift of incredible memories (because your kid doesn’t need more stuff)

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 The Best Experience Gifts for Kids at a Glance

 An experience gift is, as it sounds, an activity-oriented gift that promises a memorable experience for the recipient…as opposed to, you know, material goods that simply add to the clutter.
 Experience gifts can be hands-on activities that speak to kids’ individual interests, scrapbook-worthy trips or tickets to a cool local event that can be enjoyed with the company of friends or family.
 Either way, the idea is to provide stimulation, engagement and fun without adding more stuff to the never-ending pile of junk already in their room.

 How We Chose the Best Experience Gifts for Kids